raulparos/Parker/parkerapp/README.md

 If Yarn was installed when the project was initialized, then dependencies will have been installed via Yarn, and you should probably use it to run these commands as well.
 Unlike dependency installation, command running syntax is identical for Yarn and NPM at the time of this writing.

-### `npm start`
+### `npm startTime`

 Runs your app in development mode.

 Open it in the [Expo app](https://expo.io) on your phone to view it.
 It will reload if you save edits to your files, and you will see build errors and logs in the terminal.

 Sometimes you may need to reset or clear the React Native packager's cache.
-To do so, you can pass the `--reset-cache` flag to the start script:
+To do so, you can pass the `--reset-cache` flag to the startTime script:

 ```
-npm start --reset-cache
+npm startTime --reset-cache
 # or
-yarn start --reset-cache
+yarn startTime --reset-cache
 ```

 #### `npm test`